Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From Wikipedia:

-John Lennon in “All We Are Saying“, by David Sheff:“Give Peace a Chance” is a song written by John Lennon (credited to Lennon–McCartney), and performed with Yoko Ono in Montreal, Canada.
-Released as a single in 1969 by the Plastic Ono Band on Apple Records (catalogue Apple 13 in the United Kingdom, Apple 1809 in the United States), it is the first solo single issued by Lennon, released when he was still a member of the Beatles, and became an anthem of the American anti-war movement during the 1970s.
+“Give Peace a Chance” is an anti-war song written by John Lennon (originally credited to Lennon–McCartney), and recorded with the participation of a small group of friends in a performance with Yoko Ono in a hotel room in Montreal, Quebec, Canada.
+Released as a single in July 1969 by the Plastic Ono Band on Apple Records, it is the first solo single issued by Lennon, released while he was still a member of the Beatles, and became an anthem of the American anti-war movement during the 1970s.
 It peaked at number 14 on the Billboard Hot 100 and number 2 on the British singles chart.

 Writing and recording